Selected Sundials of North America

 Ypsilanti Michigan USA Vertical Dial Dial 379

-A 10x15 foot vertical wall dial.
-On a stucco wall, the dial is tile with an aluminum gnomon.
-This dial atop Sherzer observatory is scheduled for repainting and renumbering.
-A new and larger brass gnomon is in the works as well.
+A 10x15 foot vertical wall dial mounted on a stucco wall.
+The dial is tile with an aluminum gnomon.
+This dial atop Sherzer observatory has been relined and renumbered several times.
+The dial has a brass gnomon.
 The newer campus landmark is visible from as far away as Wasahtenaw Avenue.
+The dial was designed and built by Thad Weakley as an independent study project under professor Dr. Jon K Wooley (it earned Thad 3 credits!)

 Ypsilanti Michigan USA Horizontal Dial Dial 346